Malcolm Dawes

-Malcolm Dawes (born 3 March 1944) is a former professional English footballer born in Trimdon.
+Malcolm Dawes (born 3 March 1944) is an English former professional footballer born in Trimdon.
 He made his senior professional debut on 19 August 1970.
 Malcolm played professional football for Aldershot, Hartlepool, New York Cosmos, Denver Dynamos in the US, and his last club Workington.

 Malcolm now performs the role of Community & Youth Development Officer for Newton Aycliffe Cricket Club and also has an active role in the Sedgefield District Cricket Development Group.